 To cut crown molding, position the molding upside down on your miter saw (or miter box).
-With the molding positioned upside down, you have both surfaces of the crown molding secured against two faces of the saw; one surface resting on the saw's table, and the other up against the saw's fence.
-This is the best way to get an accurate cut, because you can hold the molding firmly in place while making your cut.
+With the molding positioned upside down, you have both surfaces of the crown molding secured against two faces of the saw; one surface resting on the saw's table, and the other surface resting against the saw's fence.
+This gives you better control of the molding so that you can make an accurate cut.

-The best way (perhaps the only way, in my opinion) to cut inside joints is to cope them with a coping saw.
+The best way to cut inside joints on crown molding is to cope them with a coping saw.
 Simply cutting two 45 degree angles on inside crown molding joints usually results in an unwanted gap between the two pieces of molding.
 Coping the inside joints solves this problem.

 View this video, about on installing crown molding, to learn more about how to cut and cope crown molding, or read the detailed explanation below.

 On the second piece of crown molding, flip the crown molding upside down - this is the exact opposite position of how it would be placed against the ceiling and upper wall.
-Make a 45 degree back cut with a miter saw.
+Make a 45 degree inside cut with a miter saw (or miter box).

-Using a coping saw, cut along the line that separates the face of the crown molding and the 45 degree cut.
-While making the cut, angle the coping saw towards the back of the crown to remove any wood that might be in the way of the coped joint. (see below)
+Using a coping saw, cut along the line that separates the face of the crown molding and the 45 degree cut face.
+While making the cut, angle the coping saw towards the back of the crown mold to remove any wood that might be in the way of the coped joint. (see below)

-Compare the 45 degree miter cut (below, top), to the coped miter cut (below, bottom).
-Once the miter cut has been coped, the two pieces of crown should fit nicely together.
-That is, the piece that was cut with a 90 degree angle and the piece that was mitered.
+In the diagram below, compare the 45 degree miter cut (top), to the coped miter cut (bottom).
+Once the miter cut has been coped, the coped section should fit tightly against the first piece of molding.

-Before nailing either piece, hold them both up against the ceiling, shifting them around, until both pieces fit nicely together.
+Before nailing either piece, hold them in place, up against the wall and ceiling, shifting them around, until both pieces fit perfectly together.
 Hold the 90 degree piece in place and nail it.
-Then hold the coped piece up tightly against the first piece and nail it.
-When you look at the finished joint, it looks just like it would have if you had cut a 45 degree angle on both pieces, but the coped joint is a much better and tighter joint.
+Then hold the coped piece up tight against the first piece and nail it.
+When you look at the finished joint, it should look just like it would have if you had cut a 45 degree angle on both pieces.